Efficient leave-one-out cross-validation for Bayesian non-factorized normal and Student-t models: Pointwise log-likelihood for non-factorized models

 or equivalently

-where $\rho$ is a scalar spatial correlation parameter and $W$ is a user-defined matrix of weights.
-The matrix $W$ has entires $w_{ii} = 0$ along the diagonal and the off-diagonal entries $w_{ij}$ are larger when units $i$ and $j$ are closer to each other but mostly zero as well.
-In a linear model, the predictor term is $\eta = X \beta$, with design matrix $X$ and regression coefficients $\beta$, but the definition of the lagged SAR model holds for arbitrary $\eta$, so these results are not restricted to the linear case.
+where \(\rho\) is a scalar spatial correlation parameter and \(W\) is a user-defined matrix of weights.
+The matrix \(W\) has entries \(w_{ii} = 0\) along the diagonal and the off-diagonal entries \(w_{ij}\) are larger when units \(i\) and \(j\) are closer to each other but mostly zero as well.
+In a linear model, the predictor term is \(\eta = X \beta\), with design matrix \(X\) and regression coefficients \(\beta\), but the definition of the lagged SAR model holds for arbitrary \(\eta\), so these results are not restricted to the linear case.
+See \citet{lesage2009}, Section 2.3, for a more detailed introduction to SAR models.
+A general discussion about predictions of SAR models from a frequentist perspective can be found in \citet{goulard2017}.